canonical/starlark/doc/safety.md

 The `int(0)` serves as the *element template* and will be taken into account for the estimation of the size.

+As a last note, when returning parts of existing strings or slices, the backing array is shared, so no allocation takes place for that.
+However, when converting the string or slice to an interface, a small header needs to be allocated.
+For these cases, the `starlark` package provides two constants to easily count for this cost: `StringTypeOverhead` and `SliceTypeOverhead`.

 ### How to constrain transient allocations

 The main objective when dealing with a transient allocation is to make sure that the spike is contained, to avoid spikes so big that might take the whole embedding application down.